City Guides

 Suitcase opening and lots of room inside.

-The next most important thing about a backpack is how the bag handles organization so let’s take a look at all the ways the Farpoint helps keep your stuff in order.
+The next most important thing about a backpack is how the bag handles organization so let’s look at all the ways the Farpoint helps keep your stuff in order.

 Main Compartment